openresty/lua-resty-redis/README.markdown

    sentinel = {
       host = "127.0.0.1",
       port = 26379,
-      master_name = "master",
+      master_name = "master", -- default is "mymaster"
+      try_slaves = true, -- default is false
    },
 })
 ```

-The idea being that with a configuration table, perhaps specified during `init_by_lua`, user applications will be able to create a connection in a uniform manner, without repeating boilerplate code.
+Note that the presence of a `host` field will override any `sentinel` configuration.
+That is, use one or the other of the above approaches, it does not make sense to use both.

-See `connect_via_sentinel` below for further details on Sentinel parameters.
+See [connect_via_sentinel](#connectorconnect_via_sentinel) below for further details on Sentinel parameters.

 [Back to TOC](#table-of-contents)